-The generator option enables you to use AC accessories without being attached to shore power.
-A Fischer PandaTM model 4200, capable of producing 4200 peak watts (34 amps) and a constant 3800 watts (31.6 amps) is installed with the generator option.
-A separate 12 gallon (45.4 L) diesel tank located in the aft rigging area supplies fuel for the generator.
+The generator enables you to use AC accessories without being attached to shore power.
+A Fischer PandaTM model 4200, capable of producing 4200 peak watts (34 amps) and a constant 3800 watts (31.6 amps) is installed on your boat.
+A separate 12 gallon (45 L) diesel tank located in the aft rigging area supplies fuel to the diesel generator.
 The diesel fuel level may be monitored using the gauge located near the generator control panel.